bergie/bergie.github.com/_posts/2025-06-05-mobile-blogging.md

 ![My blog from that era](https://d2vqpl3tx84ay5.cloudfront.net/bergie_layout_2006.jpg)

-* [Internet Archive has some of my old moblogs](https://web.archive.org/web/20110604011733/http://bergie.iki.fi/moblog) but nowadays I post similar stuff [on Pixelfed](https://pixelfed.de/bergie)
+* [Internet Archive has some of my old moblogs](https://web.archive.org/web/20110604011733/http://bergie.iki.fi/moblog) but nowadays, I post similar stuff [on Pixelfed](https://pixelfed.de/bergie)

 ## Pause

 Then there was sort of a long pause in mobile blogging advancements.
-Modern smartphones, data roaming, and WiFi hotshots had become ubiquitous.
+Modern smartphones, data roaming, and WiFi hotspots had become ubiquitous.

 In the meanwhile the blog also got [migrated to a Jekyll-based system](/blog/blog-2012-edition/) hosted on AWS.
 That means the old Midgard-based integrations were off the table.